-When the fund makes investments in derivatives, borrows cash for investment purposes, or uses physical short sales on equities or other portfolio assets, leverage may be introduced into the fund.
+When a fund makes investments in derivatives, borrows cash for investment purposes, or uses physical short sales on equities or other portfolio assets, leverage may be introduced into the fund.
 Leverage occurs when the fund's notional exposure to underlying assets is greater than the amount invested.
 It is an investment technique the magnifies gains and losses.
 Consequently, any adverse change in the value or level of the underlying asset, rate or index may amplify losses compared to those that would have been incurred if the underlying asset had been directly held by the fund and may result in losses greater than the amount invested in the derivative itself.
-Leverage may increase volatility, may impair the fund's liquidity and may cause the fund to liquidate positions at unfavorable times.
+Using leverage involves special risks and should be considered to be speculative.
+Leverage may increase volatility, may impair the fund's liquidity and may cause the fund to liquidate positions at unfavourable times.
+In accordance with applicable securities legislation, as an alternative mutual fund, each fund is subject to a gross aggregate exposure limit of 300% of its NAV, which is calculated by adding together the market value of its short positions, the value of any outstanding cash borrowing and the aggregate notional value of its specified derivatives positions that are not entered into for hedging purposes.